ABOUT THE MAJOR

 On the advising side, we pride ourselves on our ability to provide one-on-one support for each and every one of our students in the major.
 Because the practicum requires the student to choose courses related to his/her research topic, no two ABI students take all of the same courses.
 This gives us the privilege of meeting with and getting to know all of our students.

-We are always available to answer questions or schedule appointments through email so if you have questions about the program or classes please feel free to contact us at:
+We are always available to answer questions through email so if you have questions about the program or classes, please feel free to contact us at:

 University of California, Davis